-- 1. Video #1: Perform one (1) of the following songs:-Bridge Over Troubled Water Simon & Garfunkel-Fly Me To The Moon American Jazz Standard - 2.
+- 1. Video #1: Perform one (1) of the following songs: -Bridge Over Troubled Water Simon & Garfunkel - -Fly Me To The Moon American Jazz Standard - 2.
 Video #2: Perform any song of your choice (2 5 minutes). - The Admissions Committee is looking for live performances giving the committee a sense of what would be heard in a live audition setting. - Applicants may accompany themselves, utilize an instrumentalist, or sing to a backing track.
 It is imperative you can be seen and heard at the best possible quality. - Your videos must not be produced, edited, or be given any effects.
-Overly produced videos will not be evaluated. - Applicants may not utilize any pitch correction (auto-tune) of any kind, and should utilize minimal production (reverb/effects).
+Overly produced videos will not be evaluated. - Applicants may not utilize any pitch correction (auto-tune) of any kind, and should utilize minimal production (reverb/effects). - 3.
+Video #3 (scales and arpeggios): One ascending and descending major scale to the octave One ascending and descending minor scale to the octave One ascending and descending arpeggio to the octave (major or minor) Sing each of the following requirements in your preferred key.
+Please only give yourself a starting note before each requirement and sing the requirement a cappella (without accompaniment).